homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

 The ball was spinning and they wasn’t no time to argue.

-“All right,”’ says Macomber.
+“All right,” says Macomber.
 “A thousand on the red.”

 “Thirteen, black,” said Joe, and Mr. Macomber and his cheer-leaders walked out on us.